 - Look at traffic patterns and focal points.
 Where are the doors, windows and awkward areas?
 What will be the focal point?
 If you have a fireplace or a large picture window, you have a natural focal point from which to center the room.

-If you don't have a natural focal point, create your own using dramatic drapes, large-scale artwork or a substantial piece of furniture; something that grounds the space around which all other pieces will be arranged.
+If you don't have a natural focal point, create your own using dramatic drapes, large-scale artwork or a substantial piece of furniture; or something that grounds the space around which all other pieces will be arranged.

 Use Furniture Placement Tools

 - Create paper replicas.
-If you're ambitious or have a difficult space to work with, I suggest creating your own paper replicas of the furniture pieces that you want in the room.
+If you're ambitious or have a difficult space to work with, I suggest creating your paper replicas of the furniture pieces that you want in the room.
 You can do this with plain brown paper that you can purchase at office supply stores.
 You'll need measurements of each piece of furniture, which you can then trace onto the paper and cut out.
 Label each cut-out, clear the space, then start arranging.

-While this method takes a little more time and energy, it allows you to gain a true sense of the space: how big or small it is; which pieces fit, which don't; where the traffic patterns are; and how conversation will flow/how functional the room will be.
+While this method takes a little more time and energy, it allows you to gain a true sense of the space: how big or small it is; which pieces fit, which don't; where the traffic patterns are; and how the conversation will flow/how functional the room will be.

 - Free online tools.
 There are several great free online tools that will help you arrange furniture within the new space.
-Not only will these tools allow you to restructure the space to mimic your own, they also include essential elements such as doors and windows.
-I highly recommend these tools not only to arrange your space, but also to try out new pieces of furniture or objects, such as plants, mirrors, tables and lights.
+Not only will these tools allow you to restructure the space to mimic your own, but they also include essential elements such as doors and windows.
+I highly recommend these tools not only to arrange your space but also to try out new pieces of furniture or objects, such as plants, mirrors, tables and lights.
 Great way to enhance a room before you even begin to unpack.

 Tips for Creating a Balanced Room

 - Balance heavy furniture pieces with other large objects or groupings of smaller items.